 The underlying map on this web page is provided by OS OpenSpace and this is © Crown copyright and database rights 2012 Ordnance Survey.

 The council of Nottinghamshire releases under licence data containing details of the rights of way that are in Nottinghamshire.
-The date of this types of bicycle
+The date of this

 F. Cycling in Broxtowe Guide and Sustrans Cycle Network Map